 The agent calls, she has a place that looks just right for the new shop.
 Meets Katya's requirements, schools nearby, middle class residential, no retirement community close, can't have everything.
 Two other tenants, dry cleaners and a martial arts school.
 Good for parking, the martial arts school is closed most of the day, active at night, opposite of Katya Donut.
 And they can build a drive through on one side.
 There is room for a half dozen tables and a counter to run along two walls.
 The bank comes up with their end, gut the space and start the build out.
 Katya is there every day, Katja makes the rounds of the other stores, Ellen has a lot of fill in time with Katya out, dinners at home shift to cold cuts or prepared food.

 Finally, ready to open.
-Three tired girls are as happy as anyone that life can be more normal.
+Three tired girls are happy that life can be more normal.

 Penny had one job, an easy one on the other side of Houston.
 Katja drove over on her Vespa, followed the doctor from the hospital parking lot to his apartment.
 Gated place, she went in behind him.
 He never made it out of his BMW.
 She took his wallet, drove off, lifted six hundred in cash and tossed the wallet in a street drain.
 Whole job took an hour and a half, most of that getting to and from.
 Houston is a big place.